javacc/javacc/docs/documentation/jjtree.md

 By default JJTree generates code to construct parse tree nodes for each non-terminal in the language.
 This behavior can be modified so that some non-terminals do not have nodes generated, or so that a node is generated for a part of a production's expansion.

-JJTree defines a Java interface Node that all parse tree nodes must implement.
+JJTree defines a Java interface `Node` that all parse tree nodes must implement.
 The interface provides methods for operations such as setting the parent of the node, and for adding children and retrieving them.

 JJTree operates in one of two modes, simple and multi (for want of better terms).
-In simple mode each parse tree node is of concrete type SimpleNode; in multi mode the type of the parse tree node is derived from the name of the node.
-If you don't provide implementations for the node classes JJTree will generate sample implementations based on SimpleNode for you.
+In simple mode each parse tree node is of concrete type `SimpleNode`, in multi mode the type of the parse tree node is derived from the name of the node.
+If you don't provide implementations for the node classes JJTree will generate sample implementations based on `SimpleNode` for you.
 You can then modify the implementations to suit.

 Although JavaCC is a top-down parser, JJTree constructs the parse tree from the bottom up.
 To do this it uses a stack where it pushes nodes after they have been created.
 When it finds a parent for them, it pops the children from the stack and adds them to the parent, and finally pushes the new parent node itself.
-The stack is open, which means that you have access to it from within grammar actions: you can push, pop and otherwise manipulate its contents however you feel appropriate (see [Node Scopes and User Actions](#scopes) for more information.
+The stack is open, which means that you have access to it from within grammar actions: you can push, pop and otherwise manipulate its contents however you feel appropriate (see [Node Scopes and User Actions](#scopes) for more information).

 JJTree provides decorations for two basic varieties of nodes, and some syntactic shorthand to make their use convenient.

+#### Definite node

-1. A definite node is constructed with a specific number of children.
+A definite node is constructed with a specific number of children.
 That many nodes are popped from the stack and made the children of the new node, which is then pushed on the stack itself.

 You notate a definite node like this: